No-Code Stack Defintion and Components Explained

 A. Vendor Lock-In

-When you rely on third-party services, you’re at their mercy.
 What if they change their pricing or, worse, shut down?
 To mitigate this, choose platforms with solid track records and consider diversifying your stack across different vendors.

 B. Limited Customization